Quick Start

 If .contextkit already exists, add your specific AI tool:

-contextkit cursorcontextkit vscodecontextkit claudecontextkit geminicontextkit aidercontextkit continue3Customize for Your Project
+contextkit cursorcontextkit vscodecontextkit claudecontextkit geminicontextkit codexcontextkit opencodecontextkit aidercontextkit continue3Customize for Your Project

-Run analyze to customize standards to your tech stack:
+Run /analyze in your AI tool to customize standards to your tech stack:

 - Scans your project structure and dependencies